onedata/onedata-acceptance/tests/gui/README.md

 # GUI acceptance tests

-Acceptance tests using a web browser and selenium - automated software that simulates user actions performed on a website.
+Acceptance tests using a web browser and Selenium - automated software that simulates user actions performed on a website.